 The federal regulations identify specific categories of research activities that are exempt from the federal regulations on the protection of human subjects in research (note that such research activities remain subject to Brandeis University policies and procedures).

-While a project may be exempt from the regulations, the ethical principles of conducting research with humans still apply (minimizing risk, maximizing benefit, and ensuring privacy) and all of the rights and protection afforded to human subjects in research are required in Exempt status cases.
+While a project may be exempt from the regulations, the ethical principles of conducting research with humans still apply (minimizing risk, maximizing benefit, and ensuring privacy) and all of the rights and protection afforded to human subjects in research are required in exempt status cases.

-Researchers are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) also apply to expedited review.
+Investigators are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) also apply to expedited review.

 Full Committee Review

 Research involving greater than minimal risk requires approval by the fully convened IRB.

 Such projects will be reviewed at the monthly IRB meeting.
 It is advisable to submit your application for full committee review at least six weeks prior to the time you wish to commence your research so that your research is not delayed due to the IRB review process.

 Some examples of full committee review research includes research with prisoners, children, and other vulnerable populations; invasive procedures; any research involving deception; surveys involving sensitive questions, information about sexual practice or illegal behavior; or questions likely to be stressful to the subject.